mikehelmick/sdk-elixir/README.md

 ## Still TODO

-1. Receiving of structured encoding for CloudEvents over HTTP

-2. Better handling of HTTP responses on the HTTP Client
+1. Implement handling of responses for both client and server.

-3. Complete unit testing
+2. Complete unit testing

-4. Complete Documentation
+3. Complete Documentation

-5. Examples for using CloudEvents over HTTP with this SDK
+4. Examples for using CloudEvents over HTTP with this SDK

 ## Installation